 Seeing children housed in enclosed encampments, in detention centers and tents, often crying with no one to hold and comfort them, and with no access to legal representation or school, breaks our hearts.
-As we write this in December 2018, it is continuing.
+As we write this, it is continuing.
 We are reminded that Jesus clearly said we are to “welcome the stranger.”
 In today’s world, the strangers among us certainly include immigrants and refugees.

 We are partnering with Catholic Charities of the East Bay to provide financial assistance to support legal assistance, education, advocacy, and sending a team to the border to provide legal services.

 As Sisters of the Holy Family, we have nearly a 150 year legacy of supporting and providing for the needs of newly arrived families.
 In the past we were very hands-on in providing assistance.
 Through this program we are helping separated families, women, unaccompanied minors, and immigrant victims through a wide variety of legal and direct assistance.